Locomotives on Highways Act 1896: Clauses

-This Act defined a new category of vehicle, light locomotives, which were vehicles under 3 tons unladen weight.
+The act defined a new category of vehicle, light locomotives, which were vehicles under 3 tons unladen weight.
 These 'light locomotives' were exempt from the three crew member rule, and were subject to the higher 14 mph speed limit although most local authorities had the authority to reduce it to 12 mph.

-Subsequently
+Subsequent developments

 In celebration of the act being passed Lawson organised an Emancipation Run, which took place on 14 November 1896 when thirty vehicles travelled from London to Brighton.
 Annual commemoration of that emancipation day drive became famous and is known as the London to Brighton Veteran Car Run.
 The relaxation of usage restrictions eased the way for the development of the British motor industry.

-The speed limit was raised to 20 mph by the Motor Car Act 1903.
-Both the Locomotives on Highways Act 1896 and the Motor Car Act 1903 were repealed by the Road Traffic Act 1930.
+The speed limit was raised to 20 mph by the Motor Car Act 1903 (3 Edw.
+7. c.
+36).
+Both the 1896 act and the 1903 act were repealed by section 122 of, and the fifth schedule to, the Road Traffic Act 1930 (20 & 21 Geo.
+5. c.
+43).